JackSpar45/YouTube-LinkedIn_Ad-blocker/README.md

 ### 3. Configure Settings:

   - After installation, open the extension's popup page by clicking on its icon in the Chrome toolbar.
-  - Toggle the checkboxes to enable or disable ad blocking for YouTube and LinkedIn.
+  - Toggle the checkboxes to enable or disable ad blocking for YouTube, LinkedIn or Reddit.
 Click "Save" to apply the settings.